 Coronavirus outbreak – how prepared is your business to cope with it?

-The outbreak and rapid spread of coronavirus to near-pandemic proportions highlights the need for businesses to be prepared for the consequences of sudden and high employee absenteeism.
+The outbreak and rapid spread of coronavirus to pandemic proportions highlights the need for businesses to be prepared for the consequences of sudden and high employee absenteeism.

 The cause of an outbreak of respiratory illness in Wuhan City in China was identified on 31 December 2019 as a new strain of coronavirus – 2019 Novel Coronavirus (COVID-19).

-With almost 20,500 confirmed cases in China alone, the World Health Organization (WHO) declared the outbreak a public health emergency of international concern (PHEIC) on 30 January 2020.
+With almost 20,500 confirmed cases in China at the time, the World Health Organization (WHO) declared the outbreak a public health emergency of international concern (PHEIC) on 30 January 2020.
 This is only the 5th time in the last 10 years that WHO has declared a PHEIC, which is defined as ‘…an extraordinary event which is determined…to constitute a public health risk to other states through the international spread of disease…’1.
-As of 4 February 2020, 09:00 GMT, the virus had caused 426 deaths and spread to at least 23 other countries2.
+As of 11 March 2020, 09:00 GMT, the virus had caused 4292 deaths and spread to at least 113 other countries/territories2.
 Coronavirus presents with flu-like symptoms including a fever, a cough or difficulty breathing and can be passed from person to person, usually after close contact with an infected person.
-It could soon be recognised as a global outbreak (pandemic).
+It has now been recognised as a global outbreak (pandemic).

 People sit at the very core of a business, so planning for employees to be off work through illness or other reasons is an essential consideration when developing a pandemic response plan.
 In general, planning assumptions should be based on around 25% of the workforce taking 5 to 8 working days off over a 3-month period.